GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

       - Type and format must be RSA and .pem file format.

 - In the Network settings section create security group inbound rules.
 Security groups are stateful, meaning any changes applied to an incoming rule will be automatically applied to the outgoing rule.
-  - SSH - Allow SSH traffic from your machine IP Address by selecting 'My IP' under source.
+  - SSH - Allow SSH traffic from from anywhere(0.0.0.0/0).
   - HTTPS - Allow HTTPS traffic from anywhere(0.0.0.0/0).
   - HTTP - Allow HTTP traffic from anywhere (0.0.0.0/0).
 - Configure Storage to be 20 GiB.